starknet-io/starknet.js/www/versioned_docs/version-v4.17.1/API/account.md

 account.**declare**(contractPayload [ , transactionsDetail ]) => _Promise < DeclareContractResponse >_

-Declares a given compiled contract (json) to StarkNet.
+Declares a given compiled contract (json) to Starknet.

 The _contractPayload_ object consists of: